 The platform team provides Kubernetes services and solutions to product development teams within the enterprise.
 The platform team would also be responsible for setting the policies for the security and proper configuration and operations of Kubernetes clusters and workloads – for example, by mandating that resource quotas are required on all shared clusters.

-To scale Kubernetes usage, it is necessary that a central team is responsible for ensuring proper configuration of Kubernetes policies, and validation of other best practice guidelines, This is why policy management is becoming increasingly important for enterprise Kubernetes.
+To scale Kubernetes usage, it is necessary that a central team is responsible for ensuring proper configuration of Kubernetes policies, and validation of other best practice guidelines, This is why Kubernetes policy management is becoming increasingly important for enterprise Kubernetes.

-Being Kubernetes Native
+Why Kubernetes Native

 In this section I will discuss what being Kubernetes native means, and why that important for a policy management solution.